- Roberts Elementary

 An annual meeting is held which includes information for parents on:

 Roberts Elementary holds an Annual Title l Parent Meeting which is held in conjunction with our building-wide Open House and Curriculum Night.
 The event is held within the first six weeks of school in the fall.
-This meeting covers the Title I Schoolwide Parent and Family Engagement Plan, the Title I program, and how parents can assist their child in being academically and socially successful.
-This meeting allows parents to come into the building and get Title I updates and ask questions and receive helpful tips.
+This meeting covers the Title I Schoolwide Parent and Family Engagement Plan, the Title I program, shares materials to support their child at home, and overall how parents can assist their child in being academically and socially successful.
+The meeting for the 24-25 school year was held in person during the fall.
+This meeting allows parents to come into the building and get Title I updates, ask questions, and receive helpful tips.
 The information was also shared digitally using smore that was sent out to all parents.

 How are parents encouraged to attend?